learn-co-students/namespaced-routes-reading-v-000/README.md

 #### Scoping With Modules

 Scoping works nicely to group our URLs together logically, but what happens when we have a bunch of controllers that are handling admin functions?
-As the application grows, it's going to be harder and harder to keep track of which controllers are for regular blog functions and which are for admin functions.

 We want to group all our admin controllers logically to make it easier to maintain and add to the app, so let's add an `/admin` directory under